Blog

 Loom vs Capture vs Scribe for IT Helpdesk Self-Service

 A 220-person scale-up cut Tier-1 tickets 35% in eight weeks with twenty Capture guides.
-The format choice (video versus written guide versus voice-narrated guide) is most of the story.
-The seat math is the rest.
+The format choice (video versus written guide) is most of the story.
+The seat math and AI step rewriting are the rest.

 The 12-Step Rule: Why Length Predicts Documentation Failure

 Almost every documentation team writes longer guides than they should.
-Length compounds against you, and 12 steps is the working ceiling above which completion collapses.
+Length compounds against you, and 12 steps is the working ceiling above which reader engagement collapses.

 How to Price the Documentation Deliverable on Client Engagements